 “In 2017, we will see a significant number of new therapeutic advances for the treatment of glioblastoma (GBM).
 At the heart of these new therapies will be a personalized approach based upon the individual’s genomic signature.
-This will play out very nicely with the GBM AGILE clinical trial that is an adaptive randomized breakthrough clinical trial method.
 This can employ innovative techniques such as immunotherapy and advanced methods to administer CAR-T cells.
 I do believe that this is going to be a breakthrough year for treating this disease.” – Dr. Mitch Berger, Professor and Chairman, Department of Neurological Surgery and Director, Brain Tumor Surgery Program and Director, Neurosurgical Research Centers, Brain Tumor Research Center, University of California, San Francisco

 “More clinical trials of different immunotherapy approaches (including those that utilize biologics, such as genes and oncolytic viruses) will begin to provide ‘positive’ signals of an effect against GBM.” – Dr. Antonio Chiocca, Harvey W. Cushing Professor of Neurosurgery, Harvard Medical School; Neurosurgeon-in-Chief and Chairman, Department of Neurosurgery and Co-Director, Institute for the Neurosciences, Brigham and Women’s/Faulkner Hospital; Surgical Director, Center for Neuro-oncology, Dana-Farber Cancer Institute